Welcome to SP! -

 Overview

 Martis Peak is a wonderful snowshoe or cross country ski destination following a road to a fire lookout near the top.
-Although the mountain itself is not an impressive sight, the views from the summit are among the most spectacular of all the Tahoe Peaks, encompassing a broad swath of mountains from distant Lassen Peak to the North, nearby Castle Peak to the northwest, the peaks surrounding Lake Tahoe, and Round Top to the south.
+Although the mountain itself is not an impressive sight, the views from the summit are among the most spectacular of all the Tahoe Peaks, encompassing a broad swath of mountains from distant Lassen Peak to the North, nearby Castle Peak to the northwest, to the peaks surrounding Lake Tahoe.
 The peak offers superb views of South Lake Tahoe and the Truckee area immediately below.
 Although the peak can be easily hiked in a half day, it is a very nice overnight backpacking destination.
 This is a great place to take novices.

 The Fire Lookout